Out of stock

 This listing is for a ghost mantis MALE, for those trying to breed their females.
-Sold as about 4th or so instar (has shed about 3 times), and currently feeding on house flies.
+Sold as about 5th or so instar (has shed about 4 times), and is currently feeding on house flies.

 They are renowned for being one of the only mantises that can be kept communally with little risk of cannibalization.

 Your email address will not be published.
 Required fields are marked *

 Save my name, email, and website in this browser for the next time I comment.